svenyurgensson/parametron/README.md

       end

 See `spec/parametron_spec` how this library suppossed to work.
-All hackers do it and you should do!
+All hackers do this and you should too!

 ## Contributing